evildmp/afraid-to-commit/docs/git.rst

     more modest collection of forked copies.
 If I stop updating it, but someone else is making useful updates to their own fork, then in time theirs might start to become the one that people refer to and contribute to.
-The same could even happen to Django itself, though it's not likely to any time soon.
+This could even happen to Django itself, though it's not likely to any time soon.

     The proliferation of forks doesn't somehow dilute the original.
 Don't be